 Theresa and Emery were having marital problems and had separated.

-"There was no communication betlegitimate reason for the children to ween us."
-Gray said of his adoptive parents.
+"There was no communication betparents.
 "There was never any holding or love.

-Gray remembers the grandparents as being good people, but he said still suffered a sense of alienation.
+Gray remembers the grandparents. as being good people, but he said still suffered a sense of alienation.
 When he started school in Massachusetts, he remembers how odd it was for him to be the only non-white child in school.

 "We are talking about a staunch, white, Catholic community," he said.

-During his childhood, Gray's adoptive parents told him they were taking care of him because his natural parents didn't want him.
+During his childhood, Gray's adoptive parents told him they were taking care of him because his natural parents didn't want him

-"I never believed it, even in later years I just never believed it," he said.
-This was just incomprehensible to me.
+"I never believed it, even in later Escalita, spent the next 30 years look- years I just never believed it," he said.
+"This was just incomprehensible to me.
 I knew that my adoptive parents didn't want me, but I never believed my natural born parents didn't.
-I know that I was forcefully taken from my
+I know that I was forcefully taken from my mother.